nprapps/nprapps.github.com/_posts/2016-12-16-all-songs-considered-poll.markdown

 albums.dropna(subset=RANKS)
 ```

 But Pandas proved to be a bad choice for the next task: **Deleting duplicate rows that appears within one hour**.
 Doing that makes sure that we eliminated the entries that obviously come from one and the same person.
-We saw dozens of these copy-and-pasted entries (especially for the album “Mind of Mine” by Zayn).
+We saw dozens of these copy-and-pasted entries (especially for the album _Mind of Mine_ by Zayn).
 To get rid of all the duplicate entries within one hour, we first transformed the Pandas dataframe to a Python list and then checked for identical entries:

 ```python
 # Do row values match?
 If not, not a dupe